Manage Catalyst SD-WAN Security Objects and Security Profiles

 Web Category

 Choose the web category.
-The options are Block and Allow.
+Available options include: Block and Allow.
 The websites are classified into categories.

 Web Reputation